-In addition, in a typical year, the society will invest $5 to $6 million in fairgrounds improvement and maintenance.
+In addition, in a typical year, the society will invest $6 million to $7 million in fairgrounds improvement and maintenance.
 The state invests nothing.

 Despite the fair’s long and successful history, there is a need for new funds to improve aging facilities and provide educational programming while retaining traditions.
 In 2002, community leaders established the Minnesota State Fair Foundation 501(c)(3) as the nonprofit fundraising entity with the mission to preserve and improve the Minnesota State Fairgrounds and support State Fair agricultural, scientific and educational programs.

 The Minnesota State Fair’s mission is to educate and involve our guests by providing a world-class showcase that is innovative, entertaining and fun.